 Providing Proof of Vaccination Status

 All visitors to Court Theatre must provide proof of vaccination.
-By exception, visitors who are unable to be vaccinated for medical reasons or due to a sincerely-held religious belief may provide proof of a negative COVID-19 test taken within 72 hours of the event start time.
+By exception, visitors who are unable to be vaccinated for medical reasons or due to a sincerely-held religious belief may provide proof of a negative COVID-19 test taken within 72 hours of the event start time, or proof of a positive COVID-19 test taken 14-90 days before the date of the performance with affirmation that you are not experiencing any symptoms.
 This accommodation also applies to children under 12 who are currently unable to be vaccinated.
 University of Chicago students, faculty, other academic appointees, postdoctoral researchers, and staff subject to the University’s vaccine requirements may demonstrate proof of compliance by presenting their UChicago ID at entry.

-All visitors regardless of vaccination status, must wear a mask while at the Court Theatre.
+All visitors regardless of vaccination status, must wear a mask while at Court Theatre.

 - Proof of vaccination can easily be provided by showing your physical vaccination card, legible photocopy, or a photo of your card.